-- 1. Challenges with Accessing Health Care Services: Address barriers faced by TGI individuals, such as limited in-network providers, geographical constraints, timely access to care, and difficulties in navigating the health care system. - Lack of Knowledge Among Health Plan or Insurer Staff: Recognize the low level of knowledge and training among health care providers about the TGI community. - 3.
-Gaps in Data Collection: Discuss the importance of collecting SOGIESC data. - 4.
+- 1. Challenges with Accessing Health Care Services: Address barriers faced by TGI individuals, such as limited in-network providers, geographical constraints, timely access to care, and difficulties in navigating the health care system. - 2.
+Lack of Knowledge Among Health Plan Staff: Recognize the low level of knowledge and training among health care providers about the TGI+ community.

+- 3. Gaps in Data Collection: Discuss the importance of collecting SOGIESC data. - 4.
 Denials in Plans Gender Affirming Care: Discuss common denials in gender affirming care and the reason for these denials. - 5.
 Denials in Plans Interlapping Health Care Problems: Discuss common denials in interlapping health care problems and the reason for these denials. - 6.
-Effects on Mental Health: Discuss how interactions between patients and the health care system can exacerbate a mental health crisis.
-Recognize that delaying treatment of gender dysphoria can exacerbate mental health crises, and that adequate mental health treatment often necessitates timely access to gender-affirming care. - 7.
-Privacy Considerations: Discuss privacy and its importance.
-Educate and inform staff about heightened legal protections that attach to sensitive services, including gender affirming care. - 8.
-Positive Experiences with Health Care Providers and Health Plans or Insurers: Share positive experiences, emphasizing the importance of informed consent models and obtaining Hormone Replacement Therapy (HRT) without difficulty.
+Effects on Mental Health: Discuss how interactions between patients and the health care system can exacerbate a mental health crisis. - 7.
+Positive Experiences with Health care Providers and Health Plans: Share positive experiences, emphasizing the importance of informed consent models and obtaining Hormone Replacement Therapy (HRT) without difficulty.